On the GoGetter profile modal you see on PINATA, there are 3 tabs: Profile, Contact, and Internal. Let's talk about each one.

 - Profile photos

 On PINATA, you will see all of this information listed under "Profile."
 Note, this information can only be changed by the GoGetter themselves for privacy reasons.
 Moreover, you can only see this information for GoGetters on your roster.

-The Internal tab is a place that is private only to your organization and is not visible to the GoGetter.
-Here you can add internal notes about your GoGetter, tag them, set a default hourly rate/ mark as salaried employee, or upload documents related to them (such as their tax forms with your company).
+The Internal tab is a place that is private only to your organization and is not visible to either the client or the GoGetter.
+Here you can add internal notes about your GoGetter, tag them, set a default hourly rate, or upload documents related to them (such as their tax forms with your company).